biglocalnews/prefect-flow-template/README.md

 Shipping your code to the production environment preferred by this template requires a few introductory steps.

-First you must install Google Cloud’s [gcloud](https://cloud.google.com/sdk/docs/install) command line tool and successfully use it to log into a an account with the hosting service.
+First you must install Google Cloud’s [gcloud](https://cloud.google.com/sdk/docs/install) command line tool and successfully use it to log into an account with the hosting service.

 If you don't have one already, use it to create a [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) that will allow your GitHub Action to log in to your Google Cloud account.
 The instructions below are cribbed from the documentation for the [google-github-actions/auth](https://github.com/google-github-actions/auth#setting-up-workload-identity-federation) Action.
 Follow along in your terminal.